 4. Coverage for Social Engineering Crimes and loss of customer capital may have to be added to your policy or at a minimum, you may need to secure this coverage separately.

 5. Be sure consultants, vendors, and independent contractors are covered by your policy.
 There are numerous instances where consultants, vendors and independent contractors have access to RIA systems and networks.
 Vicarious Liability for such individuals must be contemplated as part of a robust cyber insurance program!

-Louis D’Agostino is a dynamic senior insurance professional with nearly 17 years of experience in the financial services industry.
-He is presently serving as the President and Financial Services Practice Leader of Iron Cove Partners, LLC.
+Lou D’Agostino is a dynamic senior insurance professional with nearly 17 years of experience in the financial services industry.
+He is presently serving as Principle of Iron Cove, a division of EPIC Brokers.
 In his current role, Mr. D’Agostino oversees a group of talented insurance professionals that offer a full suite of insurance products and consulting services to some of the nation’s wealthiest families/high net-worth clients and largest organizations.
 He is dedicated to business/new product development and large account placement, resulting in a proven track record of successful negotiation of even the most challenging of claims such as Madoff, investor litigation, and SEC/DOJ enforcement.
-As part of his work at Iron Cove Partners, Mr. D’Agostino’s expertise has been called upon by a variety of industry trade groups.
+As part of his work at Iron Cove, Mr. D’Agostino’s expertise has been called upon by a variety of industry trade groups.
 He has presented to the Financial Executives Alliance (FEA), the NYSSCPA, and other peer groups on a wide array of insurance related topics.
 He also presented at GAIMops, a leading financial services conference focusing on non-investment operations, on the topic of AIFMD and the associated insurance implications.